 Amman also hosts various cultural events and festivals throughout the year, celebrating music, film, literature, and traditional Jordanian customs.

-Economic Importance of Amman
+Economic importance of Amman

 Amman is the economic powerhouse of Jordan, contributing significantly to the country's GDP.
 The city's economy is diverse, with key sectors including: